 OVERVIEW: The Moody Foundation supports physical rehabilitation, historic restoration, children’s issues, environment, social services, and arts education in Texas.

 FUNDING AREAS: Physical rehabilitation, historic restoration, children’s issues, environment, social services, arts education

+The foundation board meets four times per year to consider new grant awards.
+Most of this funder’s grants are for one-year periods; however, it does occasionally award grants for two or three years of support.
 Past grantees include the Dallas Center for the Performing Arts Foundation, Gleanings from the Harvest for Galveston, Health Alliance for Austin Musicians, and Hill Country Ride for AIDS.
 Approximately 41 percent of grants go to community and social causes with 27 percent to education, 20 percent to health and science, and 12 percent to the arts, humanities and religion.